Report: Paul George, Russell Westbrook Friendship Factor in PG Choosing Thunder

 Report: Paul George, Russell Westbrook Friendship Factor in PG Choosing ThunderJuly 1, 2018

-There is momentum building for Paul George to spurn the Los Angeles Lakers and re-sign with the Oklahoma City Thunder in free agency, and that may be because of the relationships he built in OKC over the past year.
+Paul George appears to have spurned the Los Angeles Lakers and agreed to re-sign with the Oklahoma City Thunder in free agency, and that may be because of the relationships he built in OKC over the past year.

 One relationship, in particular.

-Marc Stein of the New York Times reported that a rival executive believes Russell Westbrook could play a role in George's decision: "This is a friendship decision to stay in OKC as much as anything."
+Marc Stein of the New York Times reported Saturday that a rival executive believes Russell Westbrook played a role in George's decision: "This is a friendship decision to stay in OKC as much as anything."

 That goes along with what George said early on in his Thunder career last year, when he revealed to reporters that Westbrook signing a five-year extension with Oklahoma City would "absolutely" make his free-agent decision "easier":